Services and Activities Fees Committee

 A. Requests for funding are evaluated by:

-1. The degree to which the request supports a UWB student program or activity or provides a direct service that is of general interest and has broad appeal to currently enrolled UWB students;
+1. The degree to which the request supports a UWB student program or activity or provides a direct service that is of general interest to currently enrolled UWB students;

 2. How well the proposed program, activity, or service is conceived and organized and, if previously funded, its track record for success;

-3. The likelihood of partial or full funding from another source or the probability that alternative funding (full or partial) is available from another source;
+3. The likelihood of collaboration opportunities and co-partnerships with other sources or the probability that alternative funding (full or partial) is available from another source (e.g. permanent structures receiving university dollars);

 4. The number and diversity of currently enrolled UWB students likely to benefit from the program, activity, or service in proportion to the level of proposed funding; and